MicrosoftDocs/azure-dev-docs/articles/terraform/provision-infrastructure-using-azure-deployment-slots.md

     code deploy.tf
     ```

-1. Paste the following code into the editor:
+1. Insert the following code into the editor:

     ```hcl
     # Configure the Azure provider